r4reetik/dpi/README.md

                     )))))));
 ```

-- This ensure that the user receives the generated address as their smart walllet address no matter when the depeploy their contract.
+- This ensure that the user receives the generated address as their smart wallet address no matter when the deploy their contract.
-  - Funds can be transfered to address before a contract exists at the address and the funds will be available to the user when the contract is deployed.
+  - Funds can be transferred to address before a contract exists at the address and the funds will be available to the user when the contract is deployed.

-The contract implementations can be found in /backend/contracts (https://github.com/r4reetik/dpi/tree/main/backend/contracts)
+The contract implementations can be found in /backend/contracts (<https://github.com/r4reetik/dpi/tree/main/backend/contracts>)

-<p align="right">(<a href="#about-the-project">back to top</a>)</p>
+<p align="right">(<a href="#table-of-contents">back to top</a>)</p>

 <!--SIGNING DATA -->